 A receiver should ascertain how an insurer identifies and follows up on its salvage and subrogation recoverables.
 This becomes more difficult when claim files are turned over to a guaranty fund.
 Salvage and subrogation practices may vary among the guaranty funds.
 Salvage and subrogation collected by a receiver or guaranty funds may have to be held in trust for certain beneficiaries (e.g., where the policyholder’s claim is subject to a deductible or the loss is a reinsured loss and the reinsurer previously reimbursed the insurer for the full amount of the claim).
 The right to the salvage and subrogation proceeds should be discussed with legal counsel.

+D.1.
+Salvage and Subrogation (Property/Casualty- Large Deductible Recoveries - Only)

+Large Deductible Recoveries Large deductible recoveries are amounts received by an insurer from an insured covered under a policy having an endorsement providing that the insured is responsible to indemnify the insurer for certain losses and LAE incurred.
+While these policies share some characteristics with retrospectively-rated policies, the accounting treatment of recoveries under the two types of policies is different.

+Accounting Practices Under statutory accounting practices, recoveries under large deductible policies are not treated as premium.
+Unpaid losses are booked net of the deductible, except where the deductible is deemed not to be collectible, in which case the losses are booked on a gross basis.
+Because losses within the large deductible limit are not booked, it is important that the receiver examine the records, systems and procedures to identify and follow up large deductible recoveries on both paid and unpaid claims.
 Because these recoverables do not appear on the balance sheet unless uncollectible, but may be a significant recoverable amount, the receiver should examine the scope of the large deductible business written, and the collection and collateral procedures employed by the company.
 The High Deductible Disclosures, Note 31 in the Annual Statement Disclosure should aid the regulator in this review.
 Page 219 – Investigation and Asset Recovery